 Imagine yourself entering to a supermarket where no endless, distracting bright colourful and packed shelves are found.
 Instead, imagine a relaxed, neutral space with a pleasant atmosphere that allows you to enjoy the shopping experience.
 Have you succeeded?
 If it’s difficult, pictures of Original unverpackt grocery store can help you.
-It opened in Berlin one year ago and it’s Germany’s first waste-free supermarket.
+It opened in Berlin one […]Read More Back to basics.
+Waste-free shopping.

 “Architects are spending one out of every six minutes online using social media” according to sources like PRweb.com Well, actually a lot of people nowadays is spending more and more minutes every day to social media, so why architects shouldn’t?
 Their public and young staff is all using social media and they know that it […]Read More Architecture Instagramers